rbrt/rbrt.github.io/_posts/2015-02-25-james-quaternion.md

 to do it using Gerstner waves from this
 <a href="http://graphics.ucsd.edu/courses/rendering/2005/jdewall/tessendorf.pdf">paper's</a>
 section on "Practical Ocean Wave Algorithms".
-The equation for generating waves involves summing a series of waves with a few parameters that allow you affect frequency, amplitude, direction, and (cool but not used in my case) curl of the wave.
+The equation for generating waves involves summing a series of waves with a few parameters that allow you to affect frequency, amplitude, direction, and (cool but not used in my case) curl of the wave.
 A single wave looks like this: